Configure Wildfly as a Web Application Server

 Download and extract the supported (compatible) version of Wildfly

-Tip.
 Be sure to reference the Hardware and Software Certifications for the version you are installing to ensure you use the correct and supported version of Wildfly.

 Tip.
 Ensure the directory where Wildfly executes is the directory you intend to run it from prior to proceeding to the configuration.